polterguy/magic/README.md

 Magic is a Super DYR starter kit for your ASP.NET Core web APIs, that brings the ideas of DRY (_"Don't Repeat Yourself"_) to a new level.
-If you follow a small recipe as you create your controller endpoints, services, view models, and database models, you will literally start out with 80% of your job done, and you can wrap any CRUD operations into your HTTP REST endpoints extremely rapidly.
+If you follow a small recipe as you create your controller endpoints, services, view models, and database models, you will literally start out with 80% of your job done, and you can wrap any CRUD operations into your HTTP REST endpoints almost without coding.
 The project's purpose is to be a starter kit for your own projects, allowing you to _"hit the ground running"_.
-Magic is best suited for database applications.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=M3uKdPAvS1I">